cameronrw-nz/UnitConversionSettings/README.md

 Design of the UI is functional but not good looking.
 Return specific failure exceptions from converters when incorrect method signature is used.
 Implement a validation system when creating measurement system.
+Editing Measurement Systems would be nice to have in the future, along with removing.

 General design comments: